Food Fraud & Enterprise Risk Management (ERM) MOOC (FFPE)

 - Course access: this is a free, self-paced, online course, available on demand

-- Course content: introduction and initial student survey; two lessons with video lectures, reading material and progress quizzes; and closing survey
+- Course content: introduction and initial student survey; lessons with video lectures, reading material and progress quizzes; and closing survey

 - Professional training hours: 10, indicated on Certificate of Completion